 Wind roses show the long-time monthly and annual averages of the wind direction and speed at ground-based measuring stations in Switzerland.
 Average values from the period between 1981 and 2000 are illustrated graphically.
-Hourly averages of the wind direction and speed from this period were evaluated.
+Hourly averages of the wind direction and speed within the currently valid normal period were evaluated.

 Wind roses per station